singhgautam7/Python-GoldMine/know_your_exceptions/README.md

 # Introduction

-Exception handling is one of the most cruicial part of the coding practices.
-And it is always a good idea to handle the specific exception using try-except rather than just using the gereral *Exception* class.
+Exception handling is one of the most crucial parts of the coding practices.
+And it is always a good idea to handle the specific exception using try-except rather than just using the general *Exception* class.
 This package can help you achieve the same.
 You can find out the exact name of the package and the import statement (if needed) for handling all your exceptions.

 # Steps